Together-Java/ModernJava/src/getting_started.md

 alt="Picture of an unran hello world program" width = "800">

-Click it and you should see the text `Hello, world!` appear under the console window.
+Click that run button, and you should see the text `Hello, world!` appear under the console window.

 <img
 src="/getting_started/repl_5_voidmain.png"